Angel Charles Dickens Plaque hero 1500x390

 Warm leather sofas vie for your company in the lounge, which is filled with curiosities, pop art, eccentric oddities and cool vintage furniture.

 It is a hotel of many different aspects all artfully blended together into an exciting package and the bedrooms are no exception.
-The Angel's Eaterie restaurant has a great reputation and dining here is a culinary treat.
+If you are looking for an upgrade, a selection of their suites come with elegant copper baths.
+Perfect for a 'Copper' field soak during your stay!

-The Angel's ground floor refurbishment completed in April 2019, features some wonderful nods to Dickens including quotes from the author on mirrors, Dickens books on display in the lounge and artwork featuring the man himself.
+The Angel Hotel features some wonderful nods to Dickens including quotes from the author on mirrors, artwork, copies of his books dotted around the lounge and bar and a cheque signed by Dickens in 1869 to in the foyer.

 The Angel Hotel's owner Robert Gough said: “The Angel plays a big part in the history of Bury St Edmunds.
 It’s iconic.